CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/subcontracting/subcontract-assembly-and-free-issue-materials/process-flow.md

 ### Batch Number Selection

 - If the Item is Batch Traced, have to select the batch to be issued,
-- For items set to Backflush, ProcessForce will automatically backflush batches according to the queue definition specified in the item details, such as FIFO, FEFO, or FMFO.
+- For items set to Backflush, CompuTec ProcessForce will automatically backflush batches according to the queue definition specified in the item details, such as FIFO, FEFO, or FMFO.

     ![Batch Number Selection](./media/process-flow/batch-number-selection.png)